 - Students must be currently enrolled in the Goizueta Business School at the time of application.

 - Students must have successfully completed a minimum of three regular fall or spring semesters.

 - Students must have successfully completed a minimum of three of the following core courses: BUS 211, BUS 320, BUS 330, BUS 331, BUS 340, BUS 351, or BUS 410.
 Such courses do not have to be completed at the time of the application deadline, only before the student goes abroad.

 - Students must be in good academic standing, with a cumulative and most-recent-semester GPA of at least 3.0.

 - At select schools, students must meet minimum language requirements: class level 212 or higher, or native fluency.

 Courses offered abroad vary widely from program to program, and also from semester to semester, depending on what partner institution the student chooses.
 Just like at Emory, our partner schools may change their course offerings every semester, sometimes at the last minute.

 Registration abroad occurs in two stages; first you will be enrolled in generic study abroad classes during the normal registration time at Goizueta.
 You will usually register for the specific classes when you arrive at your host school, just before the semester begins.
 Flexibility and preparation become crucial in these circumstances – know the type of courses you want to take, so you will know which courses at the partner school may be the right match.

 When will I know what credits I will receive from studying abroad?

-Once the evaluation process detailed above is complete.
+Once the course review process is complete, and after you file your courses abroad form.
 This could happen soon after you arrive at your school, if you can send the necessary information back to Goizueta right away.